1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 You can adjust the tension of the belt by using the knob at the front side of the aluminum profile where the bed is guided onto.
 The gantry for the bed itself has U-shaped SG15 rollers which are running along round-shaped rails at the side of the y-axis' aluminum profile.

+Please see the belonging sections for further pictures and descriptions of the parts.

 ---